vanschwm/it3038c-scripts/python/README.md

-# Project 2, Creating a File Upload in Node.js
+# Project 2, Python Script for user input regarding a list of candy.